CarlosAG23/CarlosAG23/README.md

-# Hey there! :wave: Welcome...  :computer:
+# Hey there! :wave: Welcome  :computer:
 [![banner](./bannercw.png)](https://www.linkedin.com/in/carlos-ag-a522a8211)
 ## :octocat: About me...
 I'm an Information Technology Engineer with experience in web development and technical support.
 My main goal is to provide support and solutions that meet the needs of businesses.